Precision-Recall Curves Using Information Divergence Frontiers: PRACTICAL APPROACHES AND CONSIDERATIONS

-\paragraph{Main Design Choices} In practice, when we are tasked with the problem of evaluating a generative model, we typically only have access to samples from the target distribution $\Pd$ and the model $\Qd$, and optionally also the density of $\Qd$.
-There are at least two approaches one can undertake when applying the methods developed in this paper to generate precision-recall curves.
+In practice, when we are tasked with the problem of evaluating a model, we typically only have access to samples from $\Pd$ and $\Qd$, and optionally also the density of $\Qd$.
+There are many approaches one can undertake when applying the methods developed in this paper to generate precision-recall curves.
+In what follows we discuss several of these, and highlight their benefits, but also some of their drawbacks.
 We would like to point out that in the case of image synthesis, the comparison is typically not done in the original high-dimensional image space, but (as done in \cite{sajjadi2018assessing,kynkaanniemi2019improved,heusel2017gans}) in feature spaces where distances are expected to correlate more strongly with perceptual difference.

-The first strategy is to discretize the data, as done in \cite{sajjadi2018assessing}, and then apply the methods from \Cref{subsec:discrete}.
-Even though in the limit this will converge to the continuous $\alpha$ divergence \cite[Thm.\ 2]{erven2014renyi}, there may be several issues with this approach --- if clustering is used for quantization, as done in \cite{sajjadi2018assessing}, the results might strongly depend on the clustering quality, and additional hyperparameters have to be tuned.
+\myparagraph{Quantization} One strategy would be to discretize the data, as done in \citep{sajjadi2018assessing}, and then apply the methods from \Cref{subsec:discrete}.
+Even though estimating the divergences between categorical distributions is simple and in the limit converges to the continuous $\alpha$ divergence \cite[Thm.\ 2]{erven2014renyi}, there may be several issues with this approach.
+For example, this approach will inherently introduce a positively bias for any discretization and any $\alpha$.
+Namely, the generated curves will always look better than the truth, which we formalize below.

-The second strategy is to fit a parametric model (from the exponential family) to samples from $\Pd$ and $\Qd$ separately and apply the methods from \Cref{subsec:continuous}.
-While this might seem simplistic, exactly this approach has been shown to work well for evaluating generative models using the FID score \cite{heusel2017gans}.